-The showpiece staterooms are festooned with tapestries, a fine collection of English clocks, and carvings by Grinling Gibbons.
-Yet the interior is a mix of styles.
+The showpiece staterooms are festooned with tapestries, a fine collection of English clocks, and carvings by Grinling Gibbons, yet the interior is really a mix of styles.
 The Elizabethan long gallery has retained much of its original character, and the royal coat of arms stands over the fireplace in the drawing room.

 Around the house are 17 acres of enjoyable Victorian gardens, including a sunken parterre, rose garden, ravine garden, and a conservatory designed by James Wyatt.

 Lyme Park was featured in the BBC production of Jane Austen's novel Pride and Prejudice.

 I must comment on the setting; it truly is spectacular.
 We came to Lyme from Macclesfield, over the rugged hills around Park Moor and Bakestonedale, and it felt like the edge of the known universe, it was so bleak and utterly compelling.
 The house sits down in a dell, as if cowering against the hillside.